-Tungsten and other mineral Industries Competition is Significant

-The international tungsten and other mineral industries are highly competitive.
-The Company will be competing against competitors that may be larger and better capitalized, have state support, have access to more efficient technology, and have access to reserves of tungsten and other mineral that are cheaper to extract and process.
+Scandium and other mineral Industries Competition is Significant technology, and have access to reserves of scandium and other mineral that are cheaper to extract and process.
 As such, no assurance can be given that the Company will be able to compete successfully with its industry competitors.